pyomeca/biorbd/README.md

 ##### foreceplate or externalforceindex
 When calculating the inverse dynamics, if force plates are used, this tag dispatch the force plates, the first force plate being $0$.
 If no force plate is acting on this segment, the value is $-1$.

+Warning: this tag MUST be added to a segment that has a translation and/or a rotation (i.e. that possesses at least one degree of freedom).
+Otherwise, it will simply be ignored

 ##### meshfile or ply
 The path of the meshing `.bioBone` or `.ply` file respectively.
 It can be relative to the current running folder or absolute (relative being preferred) and UNIX or Windows formatted (`/` vs `\\`, UNIX being preferred).